 Treatment And Prevention Tips

-Dry Scalp: Oiling your child’s hair and scalp works best.
-While adults with a dry scalp may go for deep conditioning treatments, these are not recommended for infants.
+Dry Scalp: Oiling works best as a moisturizing scalp treatment.
+While adults with a dry scalp may go for a deep conditioning treatment, it is not recommended for infant scalp.
 You may instead use natural moisturizers, oils, and baby-friendly hair masks and hair products.

 Cradle Cap: Cradle cap may not be prevented as its major cause is thought to be maternal hormones.
 However, certain treatment methods may help ease the condition.
 You can apply oils to your child’s hair and brush off the scales gently with a cradle cap comb.
 Wash the child’s hair with a mild and gentle shampoo.

-While both these conditions usually resolve with the right treatment, you may have to consult a doctor in some cases.
+While both these conditions usually resolve with the right hair care treatment, you may have to consult a doctor in some cases.

 When To Consult A Doctor